Back to Blog

 5. At-Home Gym Members Are Investing in Equipment

-As we know by now, with gyms and fitness studios closed, people are working out from home, causing a surge in sales of home gym equipment.
+As we know by now, with gyms and fitness studios closed, people were working out from home, causing a surge in sales of home gym equipment.
 A 2020 report prepared on behalf eBay.com collated data from around the online retail world to help put some numbers to home-gym trend.
 The report found that between March and April 2020, online sales of fitness equipment increased up to 20 times in some categories compared to the same timeframe in 2019.
-Comparing March and April numbers from 2019, sales of dumbbells alone had increased by 1980%.
+Comparing March and April numbers from 2019, sales of dumbbells alone had increased by 1980%

 For now, this means that members can get the most from working out at home.
-It’s also somewhat of an incentive to stick to their online gym membership; buying exercise equipment can quickly become a hefty investment, and with each workout, users are getting the most out of their purchase.
+It’s also somewhat of an incentive to stick to their online gym membership.
+Buying exercise equipment can quickly become a hefty investment, and with each workout, users are getting the most out of their purchase.

 In the long run, it means that members will be equipped to continue working out both at home and in the gym.
-This reinforces that providing a flexible hybrid offering is essential for gyms and fitness studios if they want to increase their memberships, and ensure long-term retention.
+This reinforces that providing a flexible hybrid offering is essential for gyms and fitness studios if they want to increase their memberships and ensure long-term retention.

 6. Top Reasons for Quitting the Gym

-In today’s online-gym environment, a lot of these common barriers are much more easily addressed: Digital offerings are more accessible and flexible than ever before, with various pricing tiers to offer value to everyone.
-A members’ “local gym” doesn’t actually need to be local anymore; they can join in anytime, from anywhere in the world.
+In today’s online-gym environment, a lot of these common barriers are much more easily addressed.
+Digital offerings are more accessible and flexible than ever before, with various pricing tiers to offer value to everyone.
+A member’s “local gym” doesn’t actually need to be local anymore; they can join in anytime, from anywhere in the world.

 In a study by The Retention People, they found that health club members are more likely to renew their gym membership if they participate in group exercises.
 During the study, researchers analyzed 10,000 UK health and fitness members and followed up with them over regular intervals to measure their habits and behaviors.
-They found that 48% when to the gym for one activity, 32% for two and 20% for three or more activities.
+They found that 48% went to the gym for one activity, 32% for two, and 20% for three or more activities.
 The risk of canceling was 56% higher in gym-only members compared to group exercisers.

-The key takeaway here is that live online classes are the best tool you have for retaining members in the long-run.
+The key takeaway here is that live online classes are the best tool you have for retaining members in the long run.
 Everyone who shows up is in it together and is held accountable for showing up, just like they would at an in-person class.

 7. Consistency is Key